YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 Software
 --------

-- ``nodemon`` - This package is basically a monitoring script that will allow you to start Mojito applications, make changes, and see the changes reflected immediately.
+- `nodemon <https://npmjs.org/package/nodemon>`_: This package is basically a monitoring script that will allow you to start Mojito applications, make changes, and see the changes reflected immediately.

 .. _dashboard_intro-reading: